PhD Candidate

 Research Interests

-Accessible technology, computer-mediated communication, disability and neurodiversity arts, disability representation, higher education accommodations, inclusive avatars, invisible disabilities, virtual reality
+Accessible technology, computer-mediated communication, disability and neurodiversity arts, disability representation, invisible disabilities, virtual reality avatars